Signpost to Trael Room for seniors travel, including tours, cruises, packing, tips, and locations.

 A lot of people—especially those suddenly in charge of the household budget—feel overwhelmed.
 Maybe your spouse handled all the bills.
 Or maybe you’re just tired of the paycheck disappearing before the month is halfway over.

 I was one of those.
 Living paycheck-to-paycheck.
 Working two jobs and not getting ahead – in fact, barely getting by.
-One day, I came up with a way to work my way out of the hole I was in.
+One day, I discovered a way to work my way out of the hole I was in.
+It’s called Three Buckets and a Can.

 All expenditures fit into one of three categories: Required, Needed, and Other.